 One of the biggest mistakes job seekers make on their resume is to list their job duties without putting them into context.
 You don’t want to simply tell a hiring manager what you did; instead you want to highlight any challenges you faced, what you did to overcome those challenges, and what the result was.
 This shows the potential value you would bring to the position.
 If your resume consists of multiple bullet points that focus on a duty you performed and little to nothing else, then your resume resolution should center on revising the content of your resume.

-Give yourself an advantage in 2014 by invigorating your resume with some of these changes.
+Give yourself an advantage this new year by invigorating your resume with some of these changes.
 Making this effort can improve the results of your job search in the New Year.